BabaMboga/BabaMboga/README.md

 💬 Ask me about **Python, Javascript, React... or anything [here](https://github.com/BabaMboga/BabaMboga/issues)**

-⚡ Fun fact **A single teaspoon of honey represents the lifetime work of 12 bees!**
+⚡ Fun fact: **A single teaspoon of honey represents the lifetime work of 12 bees!**

  </div>